Our History

 • 1997In August, the Association received approval from the City of Glendale for a $498,000 HUD loan to purchase and renovate a third group home on Alma Street.

-• 1999In April, the third home — David Gogian House — was opened, providing a home for six developmentally disabled adults.
+• 1999In April, the third home — David Gogian House — was opened, providing a home for another 6 developmentally disabled adults.

 • 2002Pastimes program started for older adults to spend half day in the workshop and half day in community integration.